JiexiongTang/helm/README.md

 # helm
 Matlab implementation for a fast random mapping based auto-encoder.

 The demo consists of two parts: source codes and data.
 And the data includes testing datasets (MNIST and NORB) and random matrices.
+(Please download the data part with this link: https://goo.gl/KRztRU)

 To use these codes, you can simply unzip all files into the same path and then run the "demo_MNIST.m" and "demo_NORB.m".